AmateursLeague/sneaky-package/README.md

 ## 💌 Ending Note

 We thank all the contributors for playing their part in the project, we really appreciate your efforts.
 We encourage other contributors to explore the package and help us enhance it, your contributions are valuable.

+## 🪪Licence
+The project works by highlighting and improving security measure by demonstrating potential vulnerabilities when the system connected with pip.
+It is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), allowing you to sneakily use and modify it as needed.

+---

 **Happy sneaking!** 🤫